rocjs/roc/docs/config/commands.md

-configObject        The final configuration object where everything has been merged metaObject          The final meta configuration object where everything has been merged extensionConfig     The configuration object where all extensions has been merged parsedOptions       The parsed options given to the cli
+configObject        The final configuration object where everything has been merged metaObject          The final meta configuration object where everything has been merged extensionConfig     The configuration object where all extensions has been merged parsedArguments     The parsed arguments given to the cli parsedOptions       The parsed options given to the cli
 ```